ahlec/jyosuushi/docs/GETTING SETUP.md

 # Getting Setup

 This document is a guide that takes you from cloning the repo, to getting all pieces running on your local machine.
-This focuses on one-time initial setup; a separate guide will discuss contributing and routine actions.
+This focuses on one-time initial setup; a separate guide will discuss [contributing](CONTRIBUTING.md).

 ## 1. Install dependencies